The way you set up attribution analytics will help you answer the question: What value do my marketing channels and campaigns have?

 But if there is a longer purchase path, it’s likely that more than one touchpoint carries the weight in pushing the user to convert.

 Therefore, you also want to know how many touch points occur to lead up to a conversion.
 If it’s just one touch point, remember, attribution doesn’t matter much.
-But if there are many interactions before a visitor buys, attribution analytics is worth exploring.
+But if there are many interactions before a visitor buys,

 To do this, we open up Conversions > Multi-Channel Funnels > Path Length (also making sure to select the proper goal from the drop down):